-The Delegations agreed that in the event that there is a positive TAC-advice for capelin in for the fishing season 2021/2022, the EU will offer Norway a quota of no more than 10,000 tonnes.
-The corresponding cod equivalents will be added to the EU balance for 2021.
-If the level of TAC makes it impossible for EU to offer 10.000 tonnes, the corresponding amount of cod equivalents will be subtracted from the balance of the relevant year (2023).
+- 5.1.1.1 The Delegations referred to the Agreed Record of 14 October 2021, where it was agreed that the EU should transfer 10,000 tonnes of capelin in the Iceland Jan Mayen Greenland area to Norway to be fished during the fishing season 2021/2022.
+In addition to this quota, the Delegations agreed that EU would transfer 59 623 tonnes of capelin to be fished during the fishing season 2021/2022 as reflected in Table 4. - 5.1.1.2 The Delegations further agreed that in the event that there is a positive TACadvice for capelin in for the fishing season 2022/2023, the EU will offer Norway a quota of 10,000 tonnes.
+The corresponding cod equivalents will be added to the EU balance for 2022.
+If the level of TAC makes it impossible for EU to offer 10.000 tonnes, the corresponding amount of cod equivalents will be subtracted from the balance of the relevant year (2024).
+The Delegations also agreed that this exchange of capelin for the fishing season 2022/2023 is dependent on Norway maintaining access to Icelandic waters for this quota.
+If not, the corresponding cod equivalents will be subtracted from the balance of the relevant year (2023).

-5.1.2 Sprat
+5.1.1.3 Sprat